 Discussion

 The current study should be viewed as perception-based data obtained from local ecological knowledge instead of direct field estimates of population size or abundance.
 This study highlights that P. manipurensis is still significant from food security point of view.
 In Manipur, P. manipurensis is an important small indigenous food fish that is usually prepared and cooked by boiling, frying, or drying.
 Small indigenous fishes are rich in nutrients since they are usually consumed whole and provide good source of protein, fats, vitamins, minerals and omega-3 fatty acids needed for rural traditional diets (Bipinchandra et al., 2025; Chutia et al., 2024; Roos et al., 2002).
-This supports the current survey result that majority of the respondents used P. manipurensis predominantly as food and as a good dietary source.
+This supports The current survey result supports that the majority of the respondents used P. manipurensis predominantly as food and as a good dietary source.
 Recent studies on the indigenous fishes of Northeast India indicate that these fish help to fulfill the dietary requirements for rural and economically marginalized communities (Pegu et al., 2023; Islam et al., 2023).
 P. manipurensis has been known to be used for treating laryngitis and dysentery mostly after boiling by the respondents highlighting its ethnomedicinal and cultural uses (Personal Communication).
 In Northeast India, use of fish-based traditional medicines is reported, which includes the use of ichthyofauna in ethno-medicinal practices and the specific link of P. manipurensis and other fishes to gastrointestinal disorders, particularly among women after childbirth (Khesoh et al., 2026).
 Small indigenous fishes including P. manipurensis and its connection with marriage rituals, household rituals and food taboo are also associated with its use in society and Manipuri culinary culture (Kabui et al., 2025; Khesoh et al., 2026).